Biden proposes big change to ObamaCare, in bid to save it from 'Medicare-for-all' crowd

 Biden said that to build on the law and save it from both Republicans and the far left of his own party, he’s proposing “adding a public option to ObamaCare as the best way to lower costs and cover everyone.”
 It would be paid for, he says, with new taxes on the wealthy.

-His campaign outlined that Americans could buy into that “Medicare-like” plan through the exchanges set up through the current law.
+The proposal would effectively make available a government-sponsored health care plan, something debated but ultimately not included in the original 2010 law.
+Such a plan would be optional and offered alongside private plans.
+The Biden campaign said that Americans could buy into that “Medicare-like” plan through the exchanges set up under the current law -- striking a contrast with those calling for a system that would essentially eliminate the private insurance industry.

-Biden targeted the Medicare-for-all single-payer health care system that’s backed by most of his top rivals for the Democratic presidential nomination.
+In doing so, Biden targeted the Medicare-for-all single-payer health care system that’s backed by most of his top rivals for the Democratic presidential nomination.

 “I understand the appeal to Medicare for All.
 But folks supporting it should be clear that it means getting rid of Obamacare.
 And I’m not for that,” he said.
 “I was very proud the day I stood there with Barack Obama and he signed that legislation.”